UsefulEngines/eks-refarch-cloudformation/README.md

 ## Eks Refarch Cloudformation

-An Automated solution to build EKS environment to deploy containerized microservices with Amazon EKS and AWS CloudFormation.
+An Automated solution which builds EKS environment to deploy containerized microservices with Amazon EKS and AWS CloudFormation.

 ## License Summary